 **CHANGE ORDER #1, DATED 2/15/18, IS TO CLARIFY THAT THIS RFP IS FOR PEER REVIEW AND SYSTEMS INSPECTIONS ONLY AND DOES NOT INCLUDE COMMISSIONING**

-The project involves the demolition and rebuild of Casino 4 in Catoosa, Oklahoma with an approximate total square footage of 65,000 square feet of gaming, entertainment, multi-purpose room and BOH space.
+The project involves a new Casino 4 in Catoosa, Oklahoma with an approximate total square footage of 65,000 square feet of gaming, entertainment, multi-purpose room and BOH space.

-The Casino is a 2 story Structural Steel, bar joist and deck construction.
-The design is in process and being developed.
+The Casino is a 2 story structural steel, bar joist and deck construction.
+The design is in progress and still being developed.
+Structural 3rd Party will work with Architect and Structural Engineer of Record to complete peer review.
 Construction is to start in April 2018 and be 100% completed February 2019.

 RESPONSIBILITIES OF THE THIRD PARTY REVIEWER

 The primary role of the third party reviewer is to develop, coordinate, and execute a design and construction review plan, review design documents, provide design comments and document construction of the facility in accordance with the Contract Documents and applicable laws and regulations.
 Responsibilities of the third party reviewer are as outlined below: